imgix/angular/README.md

 />
 ```

+**Why the attribute `ixImg` rather than a component?** Unfortunately, due to Angular restrictions, if this library had simply used a `ix-img` component (e.g. `<ix-img src="..."></ix-img>`), the resulting `img` would have been wrapped in a wrapper component, which would cause issues with layout, and also with the picture element.

 #### Flexible Image Rendering

 This component acts dynamically by default.
 The component will leverage `srcset` and `sizes` to render the right size image for its container.
 This is an example of this responsive behaviour.